waggle-sensor/sage-website/docs/events/2026-Sage-Summer-Hackathon.md

 - Apply quantization and optimization for edge deployment
 - Submit new models to the Edge Code Repository (ECR)

+#### Thursday Morning, July 23: AI+Sage (part 4)

+Wrap up end-to-end AI exploration and work with AI coding agent to advance your project

-#### 4. Data and NSF Resources
+#### Thursday Afternoon, July 23: NRP/NDP and NSF Resources

+The NSF provides cyberinfrastructure for research, including the National Data Platform (NDP), the National Research Platform (NRP), and NSF supercomputer centers such as SDSC, TACC, and NCSA.
+This session will guide students through connecting Sage data and AI computation to other NSF resources.

-Sage generates a continuous stream of data from hundreds of nodes nationwide.
-This session teaches participants how to work with that data effectively — from raw sensor readings to publication‑ready datasets.
+Using the Sage generates a continuous stream of data from hundreds of nodes nationwide.
+We will explore how to work with data effectively - from raw sensor readings to publication‑ready datasets.

 Topics include: